Feliks Łubieński: Early life

 Up to the age of five years, Felix lived with his maternal grandmother, Jadwiga Szembekowa in Minoga.
 Then his upbringing was taken over by his paternal granduncle, the primate, Władysław Aleksander Łubieński (1703-1767), to whom Feliks owed his 'magnificent' start in life.
 From 1767, due to the primate's legacies, he passed under the effective guardianship of Frederick William II of Prussia and was educated by the Jesuits in Warsaw, from where he acquired a personal preceptor, the Jesuit John Baptist Albertrandi, himself of Italian descent.
 This guardianship would prove to be pivotal later in his life.
 He next studied law at the universities of Siena and Rome.
 This was followed by a short period of work in the office of the Grand Chancellor of Wilno, Michał Fryderyk Czartoryski.
 However the latter soon died, and having married Teodora Rogalińska in 1776, Feliks settled with her on his estates near Sieradz at Kalinowa and at Szczytniki.
 The couple were childless and the marriage was annulled in 1778.

 Career

 He was elected in 1788 as a member for the Sieradz voivedeship to the Four Years Sejm.
-Between 1789-1792 he was a captain in the Royal Cavalry.
+Between 1789 and 1792 he was a captain in the Royal Cavalry.
 He belonged to the patriotic front and was one of the editors of the Act of Confederation of the Sejm.
 He guided the passage of the 3rd May Constitution in February 1792 at the local Sejmik of Sieradz.
 He organised an assembly of the Sieradz nobility that expressed its sympathetic acceptance of the new constitution.
 He appeared on the list of Russian envoy, Jakov Bułhakow, in 1792, that comprised those people the Russians could rely on in the event of a new confederation and the overthrow of the 3rd May Constitution.